-The term solar generator can refer to any energy system being powered by the sun.
-Typically, people using the term are talking about portable solar setups with a specialized battery system attached.
-These systems use solar panels to harness the sun’s energy, then store that energy in a portable storage system for later use.
+The term solar generator can technically refer to any energy system being powered by the sun.
+However, people using the term are most often talking about portable solar setups with a specialized battery system attached.
+These systems use solar panels to harness the sun’s energy and then store that energy in a portable storage system for later use.
 While a solar-powered generator setup may not be the right solution to power a whole home or property, they can be useful for boats, RVs, or as an emergency backup if your power goes out.

 How do solar generators work?